tomkep/jwasm/Readme.txt

       - floating-point immediate operands in instructions
       - directive INCBIN
       - directives OPTION FIELDALIGN and OPTION PROCALIGN

     -zzo: "no name decoration for STDCALL symbols".
 This will avoid to add a '_' prefix and '@size' suffix to STDCALL symbols.
 Makes object modules written by JWasm compatible to ALINK + Win32.lib.

+    -zze: this option suppresses name decoration for procedures with the EXPORT attribute (exported name only).

     -zzs: this option is kind of a workaround for a WLink incompatibility.
      It's useful to be set if 1) the source module has a starting address,